espressif/esp-rainmaker-ios/README.md

 Schedule feature is optional but enabled by default.
 Schedule can be disabled from the `Configuration.plist` by setting `Enable Schedule` key from `App Configuration` to `NO`.

+### Scenes

+ Scene is a group of parameters with specific values, for one or more devices (optionally) spanning across multiple nodes.
+As an example, an "Evening" scene may turn on all the lights and set them to a warm colour.
+A "Night" scene may turn off all the lights, turn on a bedside lamp set to minimal brightness and turn on the fan/ac.
+ List of operations that are supported for scene :

+ - Add.
+ - Edit.
+ - Remove.
+ - Activate.

+Scene feature is optional but enabled by default.
+Scenes can be disabled from the `Configuration.plist` by setting `Enable Scene` key from `App Configuration` to `NO`.

 ### Node Grouping

 Node Grouping allows you to create abstract or logical groups of devices like lights, switches, fans etc. List of operations that are supported in node grouping :